 For one thing, your color choices are always going to be limited to what’s on the market right now, which means that your home color will be driven by trend, and not by your own personal taste.
 For some homes, this is fine, but for homes where color is a major part of the architecture, you could find that the colors you’re looking for just aren’t available.
 And because you can’t paint vinyl siding, if you get tired of the color after a few years, you have no options for changing this beyond completing residing your home, which defeats the purpose of choosing such a low-maintenance option in the first place.

 Fiber cement siding gives you options because it can be painted just like wood siding.
-Choose from any of the thousands of shades and colors out there to find the perfect match for your home, and because fiber cement siding doesn’t peel or fade, you don’t have to worry about scraping, sanding and repainting again in a few years.
-But, if you do decide that you’d like a fresh new look ten years from now, you have the option of repainting the boards just like wood.
+Choose from any of the thousands of shades and colors out there to find the perfect match for your home.
+If you decide that you’d like a fresh new look ten years from now, you have the option of repainting the boards just like wood.
 Fiber cement siding gives you options that you might not get otherwise with vinyl.

 When vinyl siding first came out, it was being viewed as an alternative not just to wood, but to aluminum siding as well.
 Because aluminum was so flat, vinyl was considered an attractive option because it has a more realistic looking wood grain.
 And while it is more realistic looking than aluminum, anyone standing on the street and looking at your home can still tell that you don’t have wood on your home.
 Why?
 Because vinyl siding is actually a type of plastic, and it shows.
 No matter what texture or shape the vinyl is given, no matter what color it happens to be, it still has a slight plastic sheen to it.
 The planks also have a uniquely rounded edge that cuts under to the next boards that do not and never will look like real wood.
 So while your home might look nice to someone casually glancing at it as they drive by, anyone who pays closer attention is going to notice the vinyl no matter how nice a quality it happens to be.

 Fiber cement siding has a more realistic appearance than vinyl does.
-This is because the fiber cement boards are formed in a mold with real wood as the form.
+This is because the fiber cement boards are formed to mimic the look of wood.
 This gives the finished boards the actual texture, shape, and appearance of wood siding.
 They have natural-looking edges and corners, as well as a more natural-looking grain that looks just like wood siding from the road.
 So now you can have low maintenance durable siding, with the look and texture of real wood.

 Green Building Friendly